learn-co-curriculum/linux-env-setup/README.md

 The Google Chrome browser is the required browser for Learn.
 You can download and install it by going to www.google.com/chrome.

-### Team Viewer
+### Zoom Client

-You're going to want to download and install Team Viewer for Ubuntu [here](https://www.teamviewer.com/en/download/linux/).
+You're going to want to download and install Zoom for Ubuntu [here](https://zoom.us/download?os=linux).
 This is the tool we use at learn to screen share!

 ### Atom - Essential (or at least _some_ code editor)